 The R100's mode dial has 9 options, though some modes access many others.

 Included modes are Canon's standard P (Program), Av (Aperture Priority), Tv (Shutter Priority), and M (manual).
-Missing on the dial are Fv, Bulb (though this mode is still available), and Custom modes.
+Missing on the dial are Fv, Bulb (though this mode is still available via a shutter speed setting in M mode), and Custom modes.

 Creative Filters include Grainy B/W, Soft focus, Fish-eye effect, Water painting effect, Toy camera effect, Miniature effect, HDR art standard, HDR art vivid, HDR art bold, and HDR art embossed.